 After more than 35 years in commercial litigation, Christine continues to draw on her extensive experience representing small and large businesses, insurance companies, state agencies, lenders, and corporate and limited liability company constituents.
 She guides clients in resolving their challenges in areas including breach of contract, unfair competition, RICO, antitrust, corporate fiduciary, and class and mass action matters.

 Christine spends a great deal of time sharing the substantial depth and breadth of her knowledge with the larger legal community.
-For many years she has served as an adjunct professor at Louisiana State University Paul M. Hebert Law Center, currently teaching a class on business torts that she created.
-From 2001 to 2017, she taught classes on ethics and professionalism.
+For many years she has served as an adjunct professor at Louisiana State University Paul M. Hebert Law Center, teaching a class on business torts that she created, as well as courses on ethics and professionalism.
 She has published and presented on a number of business litigation topics, including consumer credit and privacy, corporate officer and director liability, borrower/lender litigation and unfair trade practices.
-For many years Christine has been involved with the Louisiana State Bar Association, particularly in the area of professional issues.
+Christine served as the first female President of the Baton Rouge Bar Association, and she has been involved for many years with the Louisiana State Bar Association, particularly in the area of professional issues.